-CAT Syllabus - The first step towards your CAT preparation is to have the complete information and knowledge of CAT 2021 Syllabus and important areas for CAT.
-CAT syllabus has been designed to assess the prospective admission-seekers' suitability for MBA education.
+CAT Syllabus - The first step towards your CAT preparation is to have the complete information and knowledge of CAT 2021 Syllabus and the related important areas.
+CAT syllabus has been designed to assess the prospective admission seekers' suitability for MBA education.
 The CAT exam is the primary filter used by all the 20 IIMs and several hundred other reputed colleges like S.P.
 Jain, FMS, MDI, etc. for admission to their MBA programs.
-It has both MCQs and non-MCQs based test with penalties for wrong answers.
-IIMs do not specify the syllabus as such but based on previous year papers we have developed a comprehensive list of important topics and areas for CAT.
+It has both MCQ and non-MCQ type of questions with penalties for incorrectly answered MCQs.
+Although IIMs do not specify any standard syllabus for CAT, we have developed a comprehensive list of important topics and areas based on previous year CAT papers.